Checkmarx/kics/docs/commands.md

 The other commands have no further options.

 ## Exclude Paths
 By default, KICS excludes paths specified in the .gitignore file in the root of the repository.
-To disable this behavior, use flag `--add-gitignore`.
+To disable this behavior, use flag `--exclude-gitignore`.

 ## Library Flag Usage